craigyjp/A_Bit_More/Displays/README.md

 #include <../Setup453_RP2040_ST7789_240x320.h>  // RP2040, ST7789

-Then place the Setup453_RP2040_ST7789_240x320.h in the level above your library directory and edit it for the pins used.
+Then place the Setup453_RP2040_ST7789_240x320.h in your library directory and edit it for the pins used.

 //Pins RP2040